liyoumin/personalweb/content/post/get-started/index.md

 *  **Revalorizing Garfagnana's Environment by Enhancing Chestnut Value Chain** *Presented by Youmin Li, Sandra Wickart, Hannah-Celine Caminada in Garfagnana Municipality City Hall, Italy (2023)*
 *  **The trust perception impact on Consumption Choice of Olive Oil: Case from Spain** *Paper presented at the KAEA Annual Meeting, Seoul National University, South Korea (2024)*

-**Roles:** Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1 (2025); Presenter in Environmental & Resource Economics Session (2026); Presenter in Experimental Economics session (2026); Presenter in Extension Economics Water Resource session (2025, 2026)
+**Roles:** Assigned the role of moderator in International Development Trade, Markets, and Policy Lightning Session 1 (2025); Presenter in Environmental Economics and Policy Session (2026); Presenter in the World of Experimental Economics session (2026); Presenter in Extension Economics Water Resource session (2025, 2026)

 Welcome to check it out👋